Tax On Capital & Savings Part B Flashcards

 A

-Reduced wealth accumulation of altruistic parents
+Direct effect is reduced wealth accumulation of altruistic parents!

-reduces labour supply of altruistic parents (less incentive if cannot pass down to kids)
+Reduced labour supply of altruistic parents (less incentive if cannot pass down to kids)

-induces inheritors (kids) to work more through income effects (receive smaller inheritance)
+Induces inheritors (kids) to work more through income effects (receive smaller inheritance)

 How well did you know this?